 Data for individual videos is also available: likes, comments, shares.

-The statistics is only available to the account owner, so you would need to use third-party tools to analyze competitor profiles on TikTok.
+The statistics is only available to the account owner.
+Surely you were interested in how to view TikTok analytics for oher accounts.
+So you would need to use third-party TikTok analytics tool to analyze competitor profiles.

 You can compare several accounts, find the most popular content, identify hashtags and categories, plot diagrams of competitor’s audience engagement using Popsters.
 It has much more enhanced analytics than the Instagram’s built-in statistics, therefore Popsters is suitable for a more in-depth analysis of your own account.